Paulo Gomes · UK Operations Management · GDP-Regulated Distribution

 People & Performance

 Team leader development, absence management, performance intervention, and coaching.
-The team is the operation.
 Knowing what each person actually needs is the job before the intervention.

 Root cause analysis, picking efficiency, error reduction, and continuous improvement.
-Fix the system, not the symptom.
 Most process failures that look like operator error aren't.

 Workforce forecasting, peak planning, agency onboarding, and shift structure.
 Labour is the biggest variable cost.
 Plan the structure before the work arrives.

-KPI frameworks, measurement design, scorecard development, and data-led decision making.
+KPI frameworks, measurement design, scorecard development, and data-led decisions.
 The data tells you where.
 The conversation tells you why.
 You need both.

 Recent case studies